Guacam-Ole/PinballPlayerSelect/README.md

 ```

 #### OnTop
 Usually PinballX shows its "loading"-animation on the playfield-screen.
-If you also want to use that screen you can force PBS to be on top of it by adding the "`ontop`" setting:
+If you also want to use that screen you can force PPS to be on top of it by adding the "`ontop`" setting:
 ```
 {
    "playfield":